familyjs/jigra-plugins/README.md

 This repository contains the official Jigra plugins maintained by the Jigra team.
 You can find more plugins in the [Jigra Community](https://github.com/jigra-community/).

-> These plugins are for Jigra 5
+> These plugins are for Jigra 6
+>
+> For Jigra 5, use the 5.x version of the plugins.

 ## Plugins